viadee/bpmn.ai-patterns/README.md

 ### Anomaly Decision Safeguard

 Machine learning models make wrong decisions, just like humans do.
-Sometimes seemingly random effects put an upper bound to predictions - customer churn can be reasonably estimated, but never really predicted for individual customers.
+Sometimes seemingly random effects put an upper bound on precision - customer churn can be reasonably estimated, but never really predicted for all individual customers.
 Low training data for rare or special cases are often responsible for estimations that turn out to be wrong later.

 By combining two ML procedures we mitigate this risk by identifying rarities - anomalies - and steering them to the person in charge.
 It is safe to assume, that a machine learning model will not perform in these cases anyway, since individual cases can be strange in all kinds of ways.
 The underlying reasoning of analogy as referring to similar cases from the past is likely to break down when there are no reasonably similar cases.
 This leads to the following pattern: